kevin-alxdr/Timer/README.md

 # Timer
 This is my attempt at making a Timer in C#.
 I started this project as a way to familiarise myself and practice with C# syntax.
-Although I am aware of a pre-existing Timer class that can be used to recreate what I have done, I wanted to challenge myself by attempting to build a timer myself from scratching, building ontop of seconds to create minutes, and building ontop of seconds and minutes to create hours.
+Although I am aware of a pre-existing Timer class that can be used to recreate what I have done, I wanted to challenge myself by attempting to build a timer myself from scratch, building on top of seconds to create minutes, and building on top of seconds and minutes to create hours.

 &nbsp;